jenkins-x/jx-docs/content/en/v3/admin/platforms/azure/svc_principal.md

 aliases:
 ---

 Azure has a notion of a **Service Principal** which is a service acount.
-This doc will demonstrate how to set up an Azure service principal that can be used by Terraform to execute [Jenkins X Azure Module](https://github.com/jenkins-x/terraform-azurerm-jx#jenkins-x-azure-module)
+This doc will demonstrate how to set up an Azure service principal that can be used by Terraform to execute [JayeX Azure Module](https://github.com/jenkins-x/terraform-azurerm-jx#jenkins-x-azure-module)

 > 💡 This doc has been designed to assist in performing the demonstration through copying and pasting each block of code into a shell terminal.
 >